-The Punnett square is an important concept when trying to understand how and if offspring will be affected by a given disease that is passed on genetically.
+Though the Punnett square only explains one form of inheritance, it is an important concept when trying to understand how and if offspring will be affected by a given disease that is passed on genetically.

 Often times people use the term "genetic" when the genetic component is not definitively known.
-It is an assumption that a person may make if something shows up in a line of dogs but there is not always an exact gene that has been identified.
+It is an assumption that a person may make if something shows up in a line of dogs but there is not always an exact gene that has been identified, or even the way something is inherited.
 The important thing to understand is that just because 2 dogs do not exhibit any problems doesn't mean that their offspring will not have problems, so unless a disease HAS a genetic marker, there is NO WAY to guarantee that affected puppies will not result from 2 apparently healthy dogs that are silent carriers of a disease.
 When looking at a Punnett square, it can be used to examine the genotypical outcome probabilities of the offspring of a single trait (allele), or when crossing multiple traits from the parents.

 Some diseases/disorders can show up frequently enough that we can make an educated decision to stay away from suspected lines of dogs in a breeding program as a way to avoid introducing issues into an otherwise healthy line of dogs.
 Other diseases/disorders are so infrequent that though one could assume that there is a familial component, there is no way to pinpoint where the issue may be coming from and breeding decisions are made based on a breeders experience and knowledge.